Home Compare ALLFG.AS vs KMI

 Allfunds Group vs Kinder Morgan: Which Stock Looks Stronger in 2026?

-Kinder Morgan holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Kinder Morgan holds the cleaner structural position, with the lead spread across valuation and growth.
 Allfunds still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ALLFG.AS: STOXX 600, KMI: Russell 1000).